 Bananas are more than just a delicious snack (or ingredient), they also have amazing health benefits as well.
 Potassium (one of the main nutrients in bananas at 450 mg) specifically, has a whole host of health benefits that keep your body performing at its peak.

 Potassium is great for preventing cramps.
 This is one of the reasons that professional athletes – especially long distance runners – consume bananas during breaks.
-The way that potassium achieves this is by regulating the fluid in your body, helping your muscles stay hydrated and keeping them from seizing up when overworked.
+The potassium in the banana regulates the fluid in your body, helping your muscles stay hydrated and preventing them from seizing up when overworked.

 How to shop for bananas

 Shopping for bananas is relatively easy.
 You want to make sure that you pick ones that don’t have any blemishes or brown spots.
-Also, make sure that it isn’t bruised anywhere and it doesn’t have soft spots.
-Bananas with soft spots are still okay to eat in the early stages, but after about a day they will be become slimy.
+Additionally, make sure that they aren’t bruised anywhere and they don’t have soft spots.
+Bananas with soft spots are still okay to eat in the early stages, but after about a day they will become slimy.
 The best practice is just not to eat bruised bananas.

 If you do not plan on eating the bananas immediately, then you should buy some that are still green on the outside.
-Bananas with peels that are still green have not yet reached full ripeness, so they will last longer when you get them home.
+Bananas that still have green peels have not reached full ripeness, so they will last longer when you get them home.

 Wrap – Up

 We all know bananas are a great fruit.
 They’re delicious and beneficial to our health.
-The only problem with them is how quickly they go bad, but if you follow this refrigeration guideline, then you will be able to squeeze a few extra days out of them.
+The only problem with them is how quickly they go bad.
+But, by following this refrigeration guideline, you will be able to squeeze a few extra days out of them.